AI Governance in Fraud Detection

 - AI systems affecting financial security and consumer rights fall within the AI Act's remit.

-- Fraud detection AI influences access to financial services and transaction security, making it subject to enhanced oversight.
+- Fraud detection AI influences access to financial services and transaction security, bringing it under enhanced oversight.

 -